Best Ski Goggles

 A mirror coating can enhance the effect of tinted lenses.
 The mirror coating reflects the sunlight and prevents it from penetrating the lens, meaning that the VLT is lowered.
 So a mirror tin is fantastic on really bright days.

 For night rides it’s best to use only clear lenses.
 The high VLT that these lenses have allows most of the light to reach your eyes, so that you see much better during the night.

 Photochromic lenses are also a huge convenience for many.
 Depending on the light’s conditions, these lenses will become darker or lighter automatically.
 In essence, they adjust to your needs, so that you are prepared for bright or not-so-bright lighting.
 These can usually be found in brown or gray color.

 Lately, the most popular goggles are the ones with interchangeable lenses.
 With these, you can switch between the lenses quickly if the light conditions change.

 It might seem a bit complicated, but it’s not a bad idea to check out the charts of lens colors provided by the manufacturers on their websites.
 Usually, they provide all the necessary information about the VLT of the lenses and for which light conditions they are.

 When choosing the ski goggles, always look at the lenses first.
-They are the most important part of the ski goggles: all the other parts are there for support or decoration.
+They are the most important part of the ski goggles.

 When it’s sunny and bright, the sunlight can create a glare by reflecting off the snow.
 The polarized lenses can reduce this glare, making them ideal for sunny days.
 But the polarized lenses are not so great when the end of the day is near because they are made with much darker tint.